gitslem/Building-Agentic-AI-Agents-with-LlamaIndex/README.md

 ### 4\.
 Set Up API Keys

-This course requires API access to an LLM provider, such as OpenAI.
+This requires API access to an LLM provider, such as OpenAI.

 1. Create a file named `.env` in the root of this project.